almaghboub/tajway/replit.md

   - Payment collection workflow with amount and customer code entry
   - Task history and performance tracking for managers
   - Staff-specific dashboard showing pending, completed, and payment collection tasks
+  - All delivery pages (delivery-tasks, task-assignment, task-history) fully translated in English/Arabic with proper RTL layout
 - A complete internal messaging system with conversation threading, real-time notifications, and chat-style UI for viewing full message history between users.
 - User profile management allowing all users (including admin) to edit their own username, name, and password with secure validation.
 - Enhanced profit page with detailed metrics, average order value, and country-specific filtering.